Monday-Thursday: 9AM-7:30PM | Friday: 9AM-4PM | Saturday: 9AM-5PM | Sunday: Noon-4PM

 Exhibitions are free and open to the public, and are sponsored by YTK Photography, Karen + Chet Opalka, and the Marcelle Foundation.

 All receptions coincide with Troy Night Out, the last Friday of the month, unless otherwise noted.
 Receptions are sponsored by B-rad’s Bistro & Catering.

-Artist’s Reception: Friday, September 30, 5-9PM
+Opening Reception: Friday, March 31, 5-9PM

 Artists are cultural seed savers, selecting which kernels of beauty, color, and form to keep alive and pass on to future generations.
 Each year, the Hudson Valley Seed Company commissions contemporary artists to interpret a distinctive selection of the heirloom varieties in our seed catalog.
 Each work of art becomes a unique seed pack that celebrates the beauty, diversity and cultural importance of the heirloom seeds held within each pack.
 The original artwork is then displayed in a traveling exhibition that has been shown at the Arts Center since 2013.
 Learn more about this traveling exhibit and the Hudson Valley Seed Co. at hudsonvalleyseed.com.

 The Beginning is Near | RPI EMAC/EART Senior Thesis Exhibition